This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 SCVO's policy and influencing work

-The 2023 Act, which became legislation last summer, had already been through a four year journey – and SCVO have been influencing and inputting throughout.
+The 2023 Act, which became legislation last summer, had already been through a four year journey – and SCVO were influencing and inputting throughout.

-We’ve called for engagement with and support for the sector throughout, and we’ve supported Scottish Government to do this.
-We’ve highlighted the need for the Act to be implement efficiently, with effective communication and guidance from OSCR.
+We called for engagement with, and support for, the sector throughout, and we supported Scottish Government to do this.
+We highlighted the need for the Act to be implemented efficiently, with effective communication and guidance from OSCR.

 Here are some of our specific responses and projects: